EXAM CHANGES ARE COMING STARTING OCTOBER 2023 – Click here.

 • Photo must be a clear, close-up, full front view of your face.

-• Photo must be received by 4:00 PM Alberta Time on Application Deadline
+• Photo must be received by the application deadline.

 Do you require my transcripts?

-For each exam, we require your Chiropractic Program to fax or email a Letter of Eligibility or copy of a current Transcript confirming your cumulative GPA and expected date of graduation.
-This document must be received by 4pm Alberta Time on the application deadline.
+For each exam, we require your chiropractic program to email a Letter of Eligibility or copy of a final transcript confirming your cumulative GPA and expected date of graduation.
+This document must be received by the application deadline.
 When a final transcript is received, it will apply to all future CCEB exams.

 I have not received any correspondence by email.
 What do I do?

 All correspondence will be sent by email.
 You must add exams@cceb.ca to your contact list to ensure emails are not flagged as spam.
-Confirmation will be sent by the CCEB within 48 hours of receipt of application or correspondence.
+The CCEB will send confirmation within 48 hours of receipt of application or correspondence.
 If you do not receive this confirmation, please contact us.

 Payment